 Increases impulse buying a lot

 Online shopping is especially dangerous because of the concept of impulse buying.
-If chocolate bars or magazines at the checkout of the grocery store manage to tempt you, how much more will an email from your favorite online vendor that’s full of advertisements specifically targeted to your tastes?
+If chocolate bars or magazines at the checkout of the grocery store manage to tempt you, how much more will an email from your favourite online vendor that’s full of advertisements specifically targeted to your tastes?
 Especially when you don’t have to hand over cash, but merely click away your fortune.
 Be aware of the dangers of impulse shopping and how much worse they are on the internet.

 Slow down your online shopping to really think